Facebook Fellowship Program

 Social and Economic Policy

 We would like to support students who are working on advancing policy relevant research in social science, policy analysis, and legal analysis fields.
 Individuals pursuing research using both qualitative and quantitative methods are encouraged to apply.
 Topics of interest include but are not limited to online child and adult safety, relationship between online communities and international security and foreign policy issues, the role of social media and technology in political, economic, social systems, and the potential impacts of information (or misinformation) on health and well-being.

 We would like to support students working in speech and audio processing, particularly those advancing the state of the art in human-computer interaction, human-human interaction, and video content understanding.
 Topics of interest include but are not limited to speech recognition and synthesis, spoken language understanding, dialog systems, auditory scene analysis, acoustic event detection, audio-visual modeling and sentiment analysis.

 Systems for Machine Learning

-We welcome applications from students working on interdisciplinary research to support machine learning at scale.
-Research topics of interest include, but are not limited to, hardware and software techniques to improve machine learning inference and training in the datacenter or at the edge.
+We welcome applications from students working on interdisciplinary research to support or leverage machine learning at scale.
+Research topics of interest include, but are not limited to, hardware and software techniques to improve machine learning inference and training in the datacenter or at the edge, and ML methodologies to support large-scale distributed systems.
 Examples of projects include research targeting machine learning hardware specialization, compiler technologies for deep learning platforms, and techniques for distributed training/learning.
 We are also interested in research focused on workload characterization and performance analysis of real-world machine learning applications.

 Frequently Asked Questions